rchapman2000/covid_swift_pipeline/README.md

-# TAYLOR (swift)
-## Trimming Amplicons You LOve Rapidly
+# TAYLOR (Trimming Amplicons You LOve Rapidly)
 This pipeline takes gzipped fastq files and outputs .bam files aligned to NC_045512 as well as consensus fastas.
 Notably this pipeline incorporates [primerclip](https://github.com/swiftbiosciences/primerclip/tree/deltest).
+By default input files should be paired-end fastq files in the format `*.R1.paired.fastq.gz` and `*.R2.paired.fastq.gz`, but `--SINGLE_END` can also be specified for single end reads.

 ## Installation